Agent-Control/AgentControl.Hub/replit.md

 - 2025-01-17: Workflow successfully running with tsx server
 - 2025-01-17: Added AI Agent Status dashboard to front page with live metrics
 - 2025-01-17: Completed migration successfully - all checklist items done
+- 2025-01-17: Updated branding to AgentPilot Labs with new logo

 ## Migration Status
 ✅ Migration completed successfully!
 All checklist items in `.local/state/replit/agent/progress_tracker.md` are marked as done.